MAX1MDEV/FreeruCompanion/README.md

 [Changelog](CHANGELOG.md)

-**Disclaimer: the usage of this script may violate the Terms of Service of the sites it runs on.
+**Disclaimer: the usage of this script may violate the Terms of Service of the site it runs on.
 Use at your own risk.**

 ### Supported site
 | Site               | Features